nec-research/EMU-KG/README.md

-# MUTUP – A new Efficient Negative Sampling Method For Knowledge-Graph Link Prediction
+# EMU – Efficient Negative Sampling Method For Knowledge-Graph Link Prediction

 ## Introduction

-This repository provides the PyTorch implementation of _MUTUP_ technique presented in _MUTUP – A new Efficient Negative Sampling Method For Knowledge-Graph Link Prediction_ paper as well as several popular KGE models.
+This repository provides the PyTorch implementation of _EMU_ technique presented in _EMU – Efficient Negative Sampling Method For Knowledge-Graph Link Prediction_ paper as well as several popular KGE models.

 ## Execution

-As an example, the following command trains and validates a TransE model on wn18rr dataset by using Mutup with uniform negative samplingd:
+As an example, the following command trains and validates a TransE model on wn18rr dataset by using EMU with uniform negative sampling:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -u codes/run.py --cuda \